What You Can Automate

 - Shows the full list of rooms that will be updated, the current and proposed parameter values for each, and any rooms in the CSV that have no match in the model.

 - Verifies Revit host is active, CSV file exists and is readable, all mapped parameters exist on Room elements.
 Blocks if any mapped parameter is read-only.
-Egress disclosure: all false.
+Nothing leaves your machine.

 - Output